|Posted by [email protected] on April 13, 2018 at 5:05 PM|

 |Posted by [email protected] on January 6, 2018 at 8:45 AM|

 I was once described by a former Labour councillor as "The most left wing person he knew".
 I think the councillor concerned was referring not only to my pro-nationalisation and anti-nuclear stance but also to me looking at both sides of the coin when viewing news from North Korea and my former membership of the Communist Party.
-Today although I am still in favour of a degree of nationalisation, I still oppose nuclear weapons and I still disect news from both sides on the Korean peninsula...Read Full Post »
+Today although I am still in favour of a degree of nationalisation, I still oppose nuclear weapons and I still dissect news from both sides on the Korean peninsul...Read Full Post »

 |Posted by [email protected] on December 31, 2017 at 7:05 AM|